pacorain/alfred-template-make/README.md

 ![Right click the workflow in the workflow list, and then click Edit Details](readme-images/right-click-edit-details.jpg)

 Any changes you make to the workflow in Alfred will apply to the [info.plist]() file in your repo for you to commit and push to GitHub.
+If you add any files to the repository, update `WORKFLOW_FILES` in your Makefile again and call `make clean && make install-dev` again.

 ## Deploying